Onehunga Primary School: History

 The school was opened officially on 20 November 1901.
 It taught up to standard seven.
 Previously local kids had to travel to expensive schools in nearby Auckland for further secondary education.
 Following the Liberal Government's reforms in 1900 that reduced the cost of secondary education there was a push to establish a secondary school in Onehunga.
-In July 1903, the Onehunga District High School was opened.
-This became the largest high school in Auckland Province with some students travelling as far as Point Chevalier and Pukekohe.
+In July 1903 the Onehunga District High School was opened.
+This became the largest high school in Auckland Province with some students travelling from as far as Point Chevalier and Pukekohe.
 The school had reached maximum capacity by August 1904.

 The Auckland Education Board decided in 1912 to close down the district high school and revert to a regular district school teaching up to standard seven.
 Part of the decision was grammar schools having free places for students who completed primary school.
 As education changed so did the needs of the school.
-A dental clinic was temporarily installed in a class room from 1929, and from 1930 a library and a special education class were established in the building.
+A dental clinic was temporarily installed in a class room from 1929 and from 1930 a library and a special education class were established in the building.

 The growth of the population around the school resulted in internal changes to the building.
 In the 1920s the school was 700–800, in 1936 it had 806 students, and by 1947 it had reduced somewhat to 529.
 By 1952 the building has 10 classrooms in addition to the existing headmaster's room, teacher room, and library.
 These changes limited the efficacy of the ventilation and heating systems designed by Mitchell and Watt.
 By 1939 the stove was replaced with gas heating and in 1955 that was replaced with a boiler.
 In 1960 electric lighting was installed in the building.

 The building also underwent exterior changes.
 In 1947 the belfry was removed due to a leak.
 In 1957 the roof was replaced.
 Sometime prior to 1967 the finials were removed.
 In 1968—due to the increase in classroom numbers causing the size of the classrooms to fall below the minimum size requirements—the classrooms were extended.
 Fibrolite extensions were used to enlarge several classrooms alongside closing in the louvre windows and verandah.
 Large trees outside the school were cut down in 1961 due to the roots damaging the sealed ground.